getify/You-Dont-Know-JS/types-grammar/ch1.md

 One might assume UTF-8 (8-bit) or UTF-16 (16-bit).
 It's actually more complicated, because you also need to consider UCS-2 (2-byte Universal Character Set), which is similar to UTF-16, but not quite the same. [^UTFUCS]

-The first 65,535 code points in Unicode is called the BMP (Basic Multilingual Plane).
+The first group of 65,535 code points in Unicode is called the BMP (Basic Multilingual Plane).
 All the rest of the code points are grouped into 16 so called "supplemental planes" or "astral planes".
-When representing Unicode characters from the BMP, it's pretty straightforward.
+When representing Unicode characters from the BMP, it's pretty straightforward, as they can *fit* neatly into single JS characters.

 But when representing extended characters outside the BMP, JS actually represents these characters code-points as a pairing of two separate code units, called *surrogate halves*.

 For example, the Unicode code point `127878` (hexadecimal `1F386`) is `🎆` (fireworks symbol).
-JS stores this as two surrogate halve code units, `U+D83C` and `U+DF86`.
+JS stores this in the string value as two surrogate-halve code units: `U+D83C` and `U+DF86`.

 This has implications on the length of strings, because a single visible character like the `🎆` fireworks symbol, when in a JS string, is a counted as 2 characters for the purposes of the string length!